AlejandroGomezFrieiro/alejandrogomezfrieiro.github.io/content/index.md

 I keep an ammunt of notes sorted by topic, you can find them in the search bar on the left.
 # Media
-My thoughts of different forms of media can be found in [Media](/media)
+My thoughts of different forms of media can be found in [Media](/media).
+This includes (but is not necessarily limited to) scientific papers, videogames and books.
 # 📑 Blog

 I sometimes write a #blog